Skip to content

 The tasks of the Defence Forces are:

-Military defence of Finland
+• Military defence of Finland

-• Support to other authorities
+• Support other authorities

-• Participation in the provision of international assistance
+• Participation in international aid

-• Participation in international military crisis management.
+• Participation in international military crisis management

 A successful foreign policy and diplomacy maintains security under normal conditions.
 As a last resort, Finland guarantees the security of its territory through military defence.